JEEVAABI15/Jenkins_log--AZ_BLOB/README.md

-# Jenkins Logs Fetch and Upload to Azure Blob Storage
+# Jenkins Logs Upload to Azure Blob Storage
 ## Overview

-This script retrieves logs from the latest builds of all Jenkins jobs and uploads them to Azure Blob Storage.
-It requires Jenkins credentials and an Azure Storage account for storing logs.
+This script automates the process of fetching Jenkins build logs and uploading them to an Azure Blob Storage container.
+It ensures that only new logs are uploaded, avoiding duplicate uploads.

 ## Prerequisites